quarto-dev/quarto-web/docs/authoring/callouts.md

 -   caution
 -   warning

-Here is what the various types look like in HTML output:
+The color and icon will be different depending upon the type that you select.
+Here are what the various types look like in HTML output:

 ::: {.callout-note}
 Note that there are five types of callouts, including: `note`, `tip`, `warning`, `caution`, and `important`.